All Episodes

 But at the moment, here's an overview.

-And if you're a cancer patient or a non-cancer patient, there's some takeaways from this that can potentially save your life and prevent you from ever having to go through pain, such as you cannot imagine.
+And if you're a cancer patient or a non-cancer patient, there's some takeaways from this that can potentially save your life and prevent you from ever having to go through pain such as you cannot imagine.

-And so here's the um here's the takeaways.
+And so here's the takeaways.

-So the individuals, it's the solutions to a lot of cancers and so on, and the prevention of cancer could be very, very, very cheap.
+So the individuals, the solutions to a lot of cancers and so on, and the prevention of cancer could be very, very, very cheap.

-We're just don't understand, or we're not told this and how it works.
+We just don't understand, or we're not told this and how it works.

-Okay, so uh the prevention aspect of this and potentially even a cure is vitamin C. And the reason that this is very complex has to do with the nature of your body and how vitamin C helps you resist these particular hormones that assault the cells.
+Okay, so the prevention aspect of this and potentially even a cure is vitamin C. And the reason that this is very complex has to do with the nature of your body and how vitamin C helps you resist these particular hormones that assault the cells.

 It's that critical.

-Uh cancer is a cell that's gone rogue that is no longer under the control of the body.
+that is no longer under the control of the body.

-So it is one of your own cells that gets bat shit.
+So it is one of your own cells that gets batshit.

-This is a layer in your body that controls your genetics that turns on your genetics and turns them off.
+This is a layer in your body that controls your genetics, that turns on your genetics and turns them off.

 Not all the chromosomes go over.